Social Work Scholarship Opportunities

 Provides a listing of scholarships, contests, awards, fellowships and grants available to social work students.

 Undergraduate, Graduate, or Doctoral level students who are members of the NABSW are eligible to apply.

 Current Campaign - Sustainable lending library

-The Department of Social Work is working to develop a Sustainable Lending Library that will facilitate access to educational materials/resources throughout social work students’ educational career.
-The library will be operated through the department and provide a lending service of essential educational materials to our students.
-Our initial fundraising goal is $ 55,000.
-The tentative initiation date for the fund is Spring 2021.
+The Department of Social Work has developed Sustainable Textbook Lending Library that facilitates access to educational materials/resources throughout social work students’ educational career.
+The library operates through the department and provides a lending service of essential educational materials to our students.

 - Students consistently rely on textbooks available through limited physical reserves at the library.